JoshIri360/mediassist-app/README.md

 3. Set up environment variables:
    - Create a `.env.local` file in the root directory.
-   - Add your Firebase configuration, Google Maps API key, and OpenAI API key to the `.env.local` file.
+   - Add your Firebase configuration, Google Maps API key, and Anthropic API key to the `.env.local` file.

 4. Start the application:
    ```bash